SegersIan/architecture-handbook/README.md

 3. The **architecture decisions** for the system.
 4. The **design principles** for the system.

 > The structure of a system, with all of its components/sub-systems and their relations manifest in a certain set of characteristics.
 The Architecture decisions and design principles are intended to guide the **evolution of the system** over time while maintaining the current characteristics or working towards the desired characteristics of the system.
-All while keeping the implementors and maintainers of the sysem from excercissing **needles** creativity.
+All while keeping the implementors and maintainers of the system from exercising **needles** creativity.

 We will discuss later **Evolutionary Architecture** which is a great concept for helping to guide the **evolution of the system**.